-The decision comes after a four-year fight for equal access to locker rooms for transgender students.
-The school board voted 5-2 in favor of the decision back in November.
+The four-year fight for equal access to locker rooms for transgender students finally ended in Fremd High School's cafeteria.
+The board voted 5-2 in favor of the motion.

 The battle over gender identity and who can use which locker room began in 2015 when the U.S. Department of Education said District 211 violated federal law by denying a student who identified as a female unrestricted access to the girls' locker room.